Guide

 One you have Dart Sass installed, it’s important that you configure your project

-to support resolving imports in Sass from node_modules
+to support resolving imports in Sass from node_modules.
+Typically, this means

 toolchain of choice.